 3. Development

 After the design comes development.
 In this stage, software engineers take the information from the previous stage and start creating the functionalities of the product.
 In the Waterfall methodology, the programmers implement the code in small pieces.
-These small parts of the code are integrated at the end of the development phase or the beginning of the testing process.
+These small parts of the code are integrated either at the end of the development phase or the beginning of the testing process.

 4. Testing